 Types of wood are wide-ranging and choosing one can cause an entire project to go south.
 You won’t be surprised to find out that there are many wood types out there.
 Some of them are good for making furniture, others for flooring, while still others are flexible enough that you can use them to make musical instruments.

 Each type of wood has its pros and cons and specific qualities that make it good for certain uses.
-Regardless of what you will be building or need to understand about existing wood varieties, this article is bound to teach you something new about popular wood types.
+For woodworking or construction projects, this article will guide you to pick the right type of wood.

 We all know that wood has many uses and applications.
 Uses range from heating the house and starting fires and cooking food to building furniture and houses from scratch.

 Naturally, different wood types have different characteristics.
 Each of those qualities makes some types of wood more suitable for certain applications and while others are better for different uses.

 With that in mind, let’s take a look at the most common types of wood species you’re bound to come across.
 You’ll find these types regardless of whether you’re purchasing new kitchen cabinets or you’re interested in what wood works best for your fireplace.